Jordan algebras admitting derivations with invertible values: Preliminaries

-\item[III.] \textbf{Algebra of symmetric bilinear vector form $J(V,f)$.} Let $F$ be a field and $V$ be a $F$-vector space with a symmetric bilinear form $f:V\otimes V \rightarrow F$.
-We can endow $F \oplus V$ with a structure of Jordan algebra by defining multiplication as follows:
+It is known that every finite-dimensional simple associative algebra with involution over an algebraically closed field is isomorphic to either $(M_n,T)$ or to $(M_{2n},Symp)$.
+Now let $A$ be a simple finite-dimensional algebra over $\mathbb{F}$ with involution $*$.
+Then $A \otimes_\mathbb{F} \Omega$ is isomorphic either to $(M_n,T)$ or to $(M_{2n},Symp)$.
+Accordingly, the involution $*$ is called to be of \textit{transposition} or of \textit{symplectic} type. \item[III.] \textbf{Algebras of symmetric bilinear vector form $J(V,f)$.} Let $V$ be a $\mathbb{F}$-vector space with a symmetric bilinear form $f:V\otimes V \rightarrow \mathbb{F}$.
+We can endow $\mathbb{F} \oplus V$ with a structure of Jordan algebra by defining multiplication as follows: